 preferred bass instrument in popular music during the 1960s – was challenged

 and subsequently superseded by the advent of the new electric bass instrument.
 From

 the mid-1960s and throughout the 1970s, a melismatic and inconsistent approach toward the bass role ensued, which contributed to a major change in how the electric bass

 was performed and perceived in the sonic landscape of mainstream popular music.

 Investigating the performance practice of the new, melodic role of the electric bass as it appeared (and eventually disappeared) in the 1960s and 1970s, this study turns to the number one songs on the American Billboard Hot 100 charts between 1951 and 1982 as a prime source.
 Through interviews with players from the era under survey, numerous transcriptions – elaborations of twenty bass-related features – are produced.
 These are juxtaposed with a critical study of four key players, who provide the case studies for examining the performance practice of the melodic electric bass.

 Full title: From Jamerson to Spenner.
 A survey of the melodic electric bass through performance practice.

-The dissertation is not available digitally.
+The dissertation language is English.